| | |

 Route recommendation

-This route covers most of the trails in LaPine State Park.
-While it’s by no means the most challenging or engaging riding in Bend, what it lacks in features, it makes up for in scenery.
-The trails flow along the Deschutes River and Fall River and the views are absolutely beautiful.
+• Tour de LaPine (beginner) – This route hits most of the trails at LaPine.
+It’s not the most technical riding around Bend, but what it lacks in features, it makes up for with beautiful views along the Deschutes and Fall Rivers.

 Small waterfall cascading into pool in LaPine State Park in Oregon